prishah12/Three-Joint-Robotic-Arm/index.md

 ![IMG_1879](https://github.com/user-attachments/assets/6dd54e22-5919-4ab3-b394-004474e25916)

 The final step that I wanted to finish before demo night was creating the code that would allow the raspberry pi to control the robotic arm, which would then perform a specific set of movements depending on which object the camera detected.
-I had to create two seperate codes: one in arduino for the arm movements and then another in python in VSC for the raspberry pi.
+I had to create two seperate codes: one in arduino for the arm movements and then another in python in VS Code for the raspberry pi.
 Although both codes were correct, I originally set the threshold value too high, so although the raspberry pi would send signals to the arduino, nothing would actually happen.
 I resolved this by running a few test codes to determine what would be the appropriate threshold value.
 Once I had the correct value, my project was fully functioning.

 ![IMG_1918](https://github.com/user-attachments/assets/176bc745-ecb0-4456-95b8-1fb423eef9cf)